apollo

 How does the drug interact with Robinaxol D Tablet:

-Taking Robinaxol D Tablet with Vorapaxar can increase the risk of bleeding complications.
+Co-administration of Robinaxol D Tablet and sulindac can increase the risk of side effects.

 How to manage the interaction:

-There may be a possible interaction between Robinaxol D Tablet and Valdecoxib but can be taken if prescribed by doctor.
-However, consult your doctor immediately if you experience any unusual bleeding or bruising or have other signs and symptoms of bleeding such as dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness.
-Do not stop any medications without consulting a doctor.
+Although there is a interaction between Robinaxol D Tablet and sulindac, it can be taken if advised by your doctor.
+However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult your doctor immediately.
+Do not stop using any medications without a doctor's advice.

 Drug-Food Interactions